Shah assured me killers of 2 Manipuri youths will be punished: CM | Law-Order

 A team of CBI officials, led by the agency's Special Director Ajay Bhatnagar, has reached Manipur and started the probe into the crime which has rocked Imphal valley and led to two days of violent protests by students and youths on the streets of the state capital, leading to more than 60 people being injured.

 The chief minister told reporters: ''The central and state governments are very serious about this case.
 Union Home Minister Amit Shah-ji called me up yesterday evening and told me that he is sending a CBI team on a special flight to investigate the particular case.''
-Shah quoted Singh as saying that this case has to be dealt with very seriously and those responsible have to be booked as per the law of the land and assured that “no one will be spared”.
+Singh quoted Shah as stating that this case has to be dealt with very seriously and those responsible have to be booked as per the law of the land and assured that "no one will be spared".

 "After landing in Imphal, they (CBI) have started their investigation," the chief minister said without disclosing the place where the CBI team has gone.